COVID – Assess Your Risk

 But what exactly is it about being male, darker in skin, diabetic, hypertensive and older or more materially deprived or genetically susceptible that makes your risk higher?

-A new and comprehensive study attributes much of this increased risk to differences in blood levels of vitamin C. But not due to less dietary intake but more to do with differences in the rate of absorption of vitamin C, controlled by vitamin C transporters.
+A new and comprehensive study attributes much of this increased risk to differences in blood levels of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+But not due to less dietary intake but more to do with differences in the rate of absorption of vitamin C, controlled by vitamin C transporters.
 These carry vitamin C from the gut into the bloodstream.
 Due to its water-soluble nature, and the gut wall having a layer of fatty membranes most vitamin C is actively carried across the gut wall and past these fatty membranes using a ‘fast track’ and ‘slow track’ sodium-dependent vitamin C transporter called SVCT 1 and 2.

 What Professor Gregory Patterson and colleagues at the faculty of Medicine and Center for Healthy Ageing at Augusta University, Augusta, Georgia USA have found is a direct correlation between blood vitamin C level across all these characteristics that increase risk and relative chances of getting severe covid infection.
 1

 And it wasn’t just that men eat less than women.
 “In almost all studies, there was a statistically significant difference in average plasma vitamin C concentration between males and females, with male plasma vitamin C levels much lower than in females despite a diet consisting of higher levels of vitamin C”, says Patterson.
 The same, by the way, occurs with some other nutrients such as omega-3, perhaps as an evolutionary adaptation to protect the all-important potential mother and hence the survival of the species.